manne59/pramati/trainee/interview.md

  - Time complexities,
 - Scalability of our program,
 - few problem solving challenges,
-- Basics of DS and DBMS.
+- Basics of DataStructures and DataBaseManagement(DBMS).
 - Projects , Certificates.
 - Ideas in future
- - Different Technologies worked with.
+ - Different Technologies we worked with.

 **Management Round**
 - Based on Favourite Subject
 - DBMS schema for the given scenario.
- - Algortihms implemented  in project .
+ - Algorithms implemented  in project .

 **HR Round**
 - Personal Interests.
 - Previous companies.
-- Why rejected prev companies
+- What companies did you attend?
-- Stipend
+- Stipend Details
 - Location constraints
 - Subject Details
 - Availaibility and Personal Constraints.

 **Positives**
 - Challenging.
-- Swift Hiring process.
 - Logic is properely analyzed .
-- Gave chances to express ourselves .
 - Good Pre-Placement talks.
 - Making the students Comfortable.